Skip to main content

 AI prompt for generating system prompts

 Use the prompt below with your own AI tools (e.g. Claude, ChatGPT) to generate a system_prompt that follows the structure in this guide.
-Paste it in, then describe the persona you want; the model will output a draft you can paste into the Persona system_prompt field.
+Paste it in, then describe the PAL you want; the model will output a draft you can paste into the PAL system_prompt field.

 Copy this prompt